MindrustUK/Heatmiser-for-home-assistant/docs/services.md

 - Turn on away mode (with no end date)
 - Turn on holiday mode (away with and end date)

-You should target the NeoHub device itself or the Away entity of the hub.
+You should target the config entry for the NeoHub.
 The `end` parameter is optional.
 It should not be supplied if `away` is `false`, and it can optionally be supplied when `away` is `true`

 ```
 action: heatmiserneo.set_away_mode
 data:
+  config_entry_id: 01KAE1RZ9FH56JKC9TRZ480KX1
   away: true
   end: "2025-01-01 15:00:00"
-target:
-  entity_id: binary_sensor.neohub_192_168_1_10_away
 ```

 ## Profile Services

 ### Rename Profile

 Change the name of an existing profile using the `heatmiserneo.rename_profile` action.
-You should target the NeoHub device itself or the Profile Format entity of the hub.
+You should target the config entry for the NeoHub.

 ```
 action: heatmiserneo.rename_profile
 data:
+  config_entry_id: 01KAE1RZ9FH56JKC9TRZ480KX1
   old_name: Old Profile
   new_name: New Profile
-target:
-  entity_id: sensor.neohub_192_168_1_10_profile_format
 ```

 ### Delete Profile

 Delete an existing profile using the `heatmiserneo.delete_profile` action.
-You should target the NeoHub device itself or the Profile Format entity of the hub.
+You should target the config entry for the NeoHub.
 Note, if any devices are using the profile, they will be moved to PROFILE_0 (eg profile managed on the device itself).

 ```
 action: heatmiserneo.delete_profile
 data:
   name: Profile Name
-target:
-  entity_id: sensor.neohub_192_168_1_10_profile_format
+  config_entry_id: 01KAE1RZ9FH56JKC9TRZ480KX1
 ```

 ### Create/Update Profile